mladimatija/wp-graphql-astro/README.md

 ## Deployment

-The project is configured for Netlify:
+The project is configured for Netlify with server-side rendering:

 1. Connect your repository
 2. Set build command to `npm run build`
 3. Set publish directory to `dist`
-4. Add your environment variables
+4. Add your environment variables (WORDPRESS_API_URL, PUBLIC_SITE_URL, etc)
+5. Ensure the Netlify adapter is configured in `astro.config.mjs` (already included)

-The project can also be deployed on Vercel, GitHub Pages, or any static site host.
+The project can also be deployed on other platforms that support SSR:

+- **Vercel**: Replace the Netlify adapter with Vercel adapter
+- **Cloudflare**: Use the Cloudflare adapter
+- **Node.js**: Use the Node adapter for traditional hosting

 ## Development Workflow